mdfranz/mdfranz/README.md

-I'm using this account again but a lot is over on [Gitlab](https://gitlab.com/mdfranz) also see my blog at [Medium](https://blog.mdfranz.com) and my [LinkedIn Page](https://www.linkedin.com/in/matthewdfranz/)
+I'm using this account again but a lot is over on [Gitlab](https://gitlab.com/mdfranz) also see my blog at [Medium](https://blog.mdfranz.com) and my [LinkedIn Page](https://www.linkedin.com/in/matthewdfranz/) and [gitlab commits](https://gitlab.com/users/mdfranz/activity)

-See [gitlab commits](https://gitlab.com/users/mdfranz/activity) where I maintain some a knowledge base aka my personal awesome lists.
+I recently moved my personal notes called [cheetsheetz](https://github.com/mdfranz/cheetsheetz) here it has links and notes on a variety of tech topics.

 I don't speak or write like I used to in the 2000's but [here](https://github.com/mdfranz/pubs) are some links to past public work in Security, Cloud, and ICS besides what is on my blog.